 Certain of our sales generated by Chemicals Segment's non-U.S. operations are denominated in U.S. dollars.
 Our Chemicals Segment periodically uses currency forward contracts to manage a very nominal portion of currency exchange rate risk associated with trade receivables denominated in a currency other than the holder's functional currency or similar exchange rate risk associated with future sales.
 Derivatives that we use are primarily currency forward contracts and interest rate swaps.
 We have not entered into these contracts for trading or speculative purposes in the past, nor do we currently anticipate entering into such contracts for trading or speculative purposes in the future.
-Derivatives used to hedge forecasted transactions and specific cash flows associated as cash flow hedges.
+Derivatives used to hedge forecasted transactions and specific cash flows associated with financial assets and liabilities denominated in currencies other than the U.S. dollar and which meet the criteria for hedge accounting are designated as cash flow hedges.
 Consequently, the effective portion of gains and losses is deferred as a component of accumulated other comprehensive income (loss) and is recognized in earnings at the time the hedged item affects earnings.
 Contracts that do not meet the criteria for hedge accounting are marked-to-market at each balance sheet date with any resulting gain or loss recognized in income currently as part of net currency transactions gains and losses.
 The fair value of the currency forward contracts is determined using Level 1 inputs based on the currency spot forward rates quoted by banks or currency dealers.

-At December 31, 2016 and June 30, 2017, Kronos had no currency forward contracts outstanding.
+At December 31, 2016 and September 30, 2017, Kronos had no currency forward contracts outstanding.
 We did not use hedge accounting for any of our contracts to the extent we held such contracts in 2016.

 Interest rate swap contract - As part of our interest rate risk management strategy, in August 2015 Kronos entered into a pay-fixed/receive-variable interest rate swap contract with Wells Fargo Bank, N.A. to minimize its exposure to volatility in LIBOR as it relates to Kronos' forecasted outstanding variable-rate indebtedness.
 Under this interest rate swap, Kronos will pay a fixed rate of 2.016% per annum, payable quarterly, and receive a variable rate of three-month LIBOR (subject to a 1.00% floor), also payable quarterly, in each case based on the notional amount of the swap then outstanding.
 The effective date of the swap contract was September 30, 2015.
 The notional amount of the swap started at \$344.75 million and declines by \$875,000 each quarter beginning December 31, 2015, with a final maturity of the swap contract in February 2020.
 The notional amount of the swap as of June 30, 2017 was \$338.6 million.
 This swap contract has been designated as a cash flow hedge and qualified as an effective hedge at inception under ASC Topic 815.
 The effective portion of changes in fair value on this interest rate swap is recorded as a component of other comprehensive income (loss), net of deferred income taxes and noncontrolling interest.
 Commencing in the fourth quarter of 2015, as interest expense accrues on LIBOR-based variable rate debt, we classify the amount we pay under the pay-fixed leg of the swap and the amount we receive under the receive-variable leg of the swap as part of interest expense, with the net effect that the amount of interest expense we recognize on our LIBOR-based variable rate debt each quarter, as it relates to the notional amount of the swap outstanding each quarter, will be based on a fixed rate of 2.016% per annum in lieu of the level of LIBOR prevailing during the quarter.
-The amount of hedge ineffectiveness, if any, related to the swap will be recorded in earnings (also as part of interest expense).
-Since the inception of the swap through June 30, 2017, there have been no gains or los